haf001/poroelastic/README.md

 # multi-compartment_poroelastic
 The original poro-elastic python codes only functioned for single compartment scenarios where N = 1.

 Some modifications have been made to the problem.py file to enable solving for multi-compartment scenarios.
-The updated problem.py file is uploaded.
+The updated problem.py file is uploaded here: https://github.com/haf001/multi-compartment_poroelastic

 A demo_thesis.py file is uploaded to enable solving multi-compartment problems as well as a demo_thesis.cfg file.

-For the Python codes listed see: https://github.com/haf001/multi-compartment_poroelastic
+For the Python codes listed above see: https://github.com/haf001/multi-compartment_poroelastic

 Replacing the original problem.py file with this modified version and running the demo_thesis.py file with the demo_thesis.cfg file will provide numerical solutions presented on the master thesis report.

 To run on the Python code, locate the demo_thesis.py file on the docker container using the ubuntu terminal and type: python3 demo_thesis.py --cfg ../data/demo_thesis.cfg

+Hit enter.

 Visualizing the numerical solution on Paraview will produce the results seen in the thesis report.